RetroDECK/ES-DE/USERGUIDE.md

 ## Metadata editor

-In the metadata editor, you can modify the metadata for a game, scrape for game info and media files and delete media files or the entire game.
+In the metadata editor, you can modify the metadata for a game, scrape for game info and media files and delete media files and gamelist entries, or the entire game.

+### Metadata entries

 The following entries can be modified: